Demographic Segmentation Example Company. Demographic segmentation product examples. Advantages and Disadvantages of Demographic Segmentation

 For example, Indian women prefer to wear Saree in the cultural festival due to their traditional values.
 On the other hand, Malay women wear scarves and Chinese dress cheongsam.
 So, market researchers should focus on ethnicity in marketing products.
 The marketing policy will not be effective if the authority targets Indian women to sell cheongsam; because it is a Chinese dress.
 Hence, ethnicity is a crucial factor in product marketing.

 Education level is the most popular demographic example in market segmentation that divides people into subgroups based on their education level.
-The interests, attires, mentalities, and behaviors are different between educated and uneducated people.
+The interests, attires, mentalities, and behaviours differ between educated and uneducated people.
 Therefore, the company’s advertising team uses a different approach for product marketing campaigns.

 For example, the Global Assistant Education Consultant assists students in getting admission to several universities worldwide.
 It starts with Facebook paid advertising to collect potential customers.
 The students are the only customers.
 So, the management has selected only students to reach their advertising message.

-In addition, education level is a significant demographic example in the research questionnaire.
+In addition, the research questionnaire’s education level is a significant demographic example.

 Demographic Questionnaire Example